CaseyDragon/app_othecary/README.md

 * lovinsoap.com
 * modernsoapmaking.com
 * techwithtim - youtube channel
 * David, Alo, and Jan!
+And Kathrun and Hayk!